SandraGR/gade4all-AI/readme.md

 Instructions to execute:

 1)	Open the project in eclipse.
-2)	Run as an Android application
+2)	Run as an Android application.
 3)	Play from the screen of your android mobile and the shell of the computer.